jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 I wish this summary was original.
 It's actually a remake.

 Years ago, our ancestors had to evolve from the Medieval Age.
-Meaning they had to leave behind the Catholic and Protestant political philosophy that said God wanted kings and queens to rule countries.
+Meaning they had to leave behind the Catholic and Protestant political philosophy that said God wanted kings and queens to rule countries forever.
 If ever there was a public-facing philosophy designed to hold back everyone's evolution, it was the idea that genetic linaeges make good leaders.

 Conservative and Progressive philosophers worked hard to detach theology from daily politics.
 Their religious tolerance allowed Industrial Age people to mix and match their religious beliefs.
 After church and state were separated, Catholics and Protestants were free to work together.
 Which they did to great mutual benefit inside the Industrial Age via their shared ideology of capitalism.

 Capitialism of course had a competitor, communism.
 Capitalism won because it, unknowingly, harnessed evolution.
 It's free-market principles empowered evolution's game pieces, individuals, to be humanity's unit of selection.
-By allowing individuals to buy their own products capitialism allowed technology to multiply or die based on which tools best solved frontline pains.
+By allowing individuals to buy and sell their own products capitialism allowed technology to multiply or die based on which tools best solved frontline pains.

 Communism was different.
 It empowered ideologically educated middle-men to decide what tools and techniques strangers needed in their fight to survive.
+The communist dream joined the 99% of all species that are dead.

-These philosophers didn't know about evolution.
+Old philosophers didn't know about evolution.
 Capitalism unknowingly hardnessed evolution, while communism unknowingly ignored it.
 Techvolution just takes some of what worked in old philosophies and includes the lessons of technological evolution.

 Battling Conservatives and Progressives will work together peacefully, once they adopt ideological tolerance gotten via Techvolution and its mixed-ideological politics.
 Since we know about evolution, our (and future) upgrades should be more straightforward.
 And it's not a moment too soon.
 Because it took many years of horrible warfare to for Catholics and Protestants to leave the past behind.

-Which tells you where the Left and Right are headed.
+When the ashes had settled, they wrote their requirements in our founding documents.
+Before integrating politics with evolution (as we've done here) these documents seem to be given by God.
+Now they should be seen as individuals with frontline pain fighting against antagonists of old tools, and evolving the right to hold wealth generating tools in their hands.

+First Amendment - Religion, Speech, Press, Assembly, Petition.
+Second Amendment - Right to Bear Arms.
+Third Amendment - Quartering of Troops.
+Fourth Amendment - Search and Seizure.
+Fifth Amendment - Grand Jury, Double Jeopardy, Self-Incrimination, Due Process.
+Eighth Amendment - Excess Bail or Fines, Cruel and Unusual Punishment.

 As for our problems with capitalism today.
 We only have to realize that capitialism only allowed technology to multiply or die based frontline pains at home.
 Not at work.